 - Mix together the ground beef, onion, parsley, salt, pepper, and paprika until well incorporated.
 Refrigerate until needed.

 - Lightly dust 2 baking sheets with flour to keep the manti from sticking until they are ready to be boiled.

-- Cut each strip of dough into 1 1/2 inch squares.
-Place 1/4 teaspoon of meat filling into the center of each square.
+- On a lightly floured surface, cut each strip of dough into 1 ½ inch squares.
+Place ¼ teaspoon of meat filling into the center of each square.

 - You can shape the manti a couple different ways.
 For the first shape, pinch the two ends with your fingers as if you are going to form a canoe-shape, but then bring the two ends together in the middle to form a satchel, slightly overlapping and twisting the dough together in the center to seal it.

 - Alternatively, fold the manti into a triangle, sealing all the edges well.
 Pinch together the two opposite ends of the triangle to form a tortellini-like shape.
 Place the manti on the baking sheets.
 Repeat with the remaining dough and meat filling.